 “Why would an actuary working in insurance undertake the Postgraduate Diploma in Connected and Autonomous Vehicles (C&AV)?”

-John Caslin, who works for a leading Irish life assurance company highlights the three main transferrable skills gained through studying Connected and Autonomous Vehicles with Online Learning at IT Sligo.
+John Caslin, who works for a leading Irish life assurance company highlights the three main transferrable skills gained through studying Connected and Autonomous Vehicles with Online & Flexible Learning at ATU Sligo.

 John Caslin graduated as an engineer from Trinity College before qualifying as an actuary.
 Having acquired knowledge and skills in machine learning, John recognised the benefits of gaining a formal quantification.
 Here he outlines how skills in machine learning, vehicle data science, and cybersecurity are applicable in the insurance industry: